thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Extending Type Casting capabilities

-We provide two mechanisms to extend typecasting.
+Two mechanisms to extend typecasting are provided.
 You can register a closure via the `Denormalizer` class or create a fully fledge `TypeCasting` class.
 Of course, the choice will depend on your use case.

 ### Registering a closure